 2. Consider getting a hotel reservation.

-They're usually pretty easy to remember: 800-EXPEDIA, 888-TRAVELO, 888-656-4546 (for Orbitz -- I can't figure out a good mnemonic for this one, guess they couldn't get ORBITZ1 or the like), etc. If you use this tactic, check out airport hotels first.
-Subsequently look for off-airport hotels that offer shuttle service to the airport so you can ditch your rental car or otherwise count on a ride to the airport without too much trouble or expense.
+Look for airport hotels that offer shuttle service so you can ditch your rental car or otherwise count on a ride to the airport without too much trouble or expense.

 3. Preprogram your cell phone.